testsigmahq/testsigma-docs/src/pages/docs/on-premise-setup/setup.md

 ---
-title: "On-Premise setup with docker-compose file"
+title: "On-Premise Setup with Docker-Compose File"
 order: 26.3
 page_id: "Onprem Installation Steps"
 metadesc: "This article discusses steps to deploy the docker compose file for Testsigma On-prem setup, how to access the application, how to stop and remove the containers, and more."